"Vauxhall" Pleasure Gardens

 Foksal Street in Warsaw, Poland is named after the 'Vauxhall' public playground established here in the 1700s.
 It was 'an amusement park’ for the better off townspeople who went to see the theatrical performances, concerts or circus shows on certain days of the week.

 Sydney Gardens Vauxhall in Bath, were much visited by Jane Austen - see modern photo and 1810 map, below.
-(Click on the map to bring up a larger version.)
+(Click on the image and map to bring up larger versions.)

 Manchester's Vauxhall Gardens, better known as Tinker's Garden's, were in a natural amphitheatre on the banks of the River Irk in Collyhurst - see the detailed 1848 map on the left, and also the second map, below, which shows how, by its publication in 1845, the area was already becoming heavily industrialised.
 The gardens eventually closed in 1852.
 Further information is here and a good deal of other information is elsewhere on the web.